hashicorp/consul/website/source/api/catalog.html.md

   only a health check or service entry on a node needs to be updated or when a register request is intended to  update a service entry or health check.
   In both use cases, node information will not be overwritten, if the node is already registered.
-Note, if the paramater is enabled for a node that doesn't exist, it will still be created.
+Note, if the parameter is enabled for a node that doesn't exist, it will still be created.

 It is important to note that `Check` does not have to be provided with `Service`